 Beyond these examples

-These snippets focus on specific gateway association features: VPN gateway and transit gateway associations, and route advertisement control.
-They’re intentionally minimal rather than full hybrid network deployments.
+These snippets focus on specific gateway association features: VPN gateway and transit gateway associations, and prefix filtering with allowedPrefixes.
+They’re intentionally minimal rather than full hybrid network architectures.

-The examples assume pre-existing infrastructure such as Direct Connect gateway, VPN gateway or transit gateway, and VPC with configured CIDR blocks.
+The examples may reference pre-existing infrastructure such as Direct Connect gateways (examples create inline, but typically pre-exist), and VPCs and VPN gateways or transit gateways.
 They focus on configuring the association rather than provisioning the underlying network infrastructure.

 To keep things focused, common association patterns are omitted, including: